ezcg/loginreactjs/README.md

 **Update configs in /reactjs/src/configs.js**

-Rename configs.example.js file to configs.js and update the properties in it.
+1. Rename configs.example.js file to configs.js and update the properties in it.

-The ports set in dev.apiUrl, dev.apiAuthUrl should match the ports set in docker-compose
+2. The ports set for dev.apiUrl and dev.apiAuthUrl should match the ports set in docker-compose

-Set the google credentials that were created above.
+3. Set the google credentials that were set for the project above.

 **Start it up**